virajbhutada/Article-Clustered-Recommendation-System-ML/README.md

 - **Python**: Primary programming language for development.
 - **TensorFlow**: Framework for building and training machine learning models.
-- **scikit-learn**: Toolkit for machine learning tasks such as clustering and dimensionality reduction.
+- **sci-kit-learn**: Toolkit for machine learning tasks such as clustering and dimensionality reduction.
 - **SciPy**: Crucial for numerical computations in machine learning projects and beyond.
 - **Pandas**: Library for data manipulation and analysis.
 - **NumPy**: Fundamental package for scientific computing.
 - **Plotly**: Visualization library for creating interactive plots and charts.
-- **Keras**: High-level neural networks API built on top of TensorFlow.
+- **Keras**: High-level neural networks API built on TensorFlow.
 - **Anaconda**: Package manager for managing software environments and dependencies.